 The Key Steps in Planning Your Dream Wedding

 Congratulations on your engagement!
 It’s so exciting to begin planning to celebrate your relationship with an event that reflects your love story, spirit, and style.
-While the coronavirus has certainly created its share of challenges and delays, it doesn’t mean that you can’t start planning the joyful wedding of your dreams.
-In fact, now is the perfect time to start planning 2021 & 2022 nuptials.
 Whether you envision a softly romantic outdoor ceremony and reception or an elegant, black-tie affair in a historic venue, there is a myriad of details to be decided upon before the big day arrives.
 If you need suggestions on where to start, allow us at K Bella Events & Styling to detail the key steps involved in planning your ideal wedding.

 Tell Family and Friends